jpuum/jpuum.github.io/_posts/2020-11-09-rgb-edge-detection.md

 <div class="imgcap">
 <img src="/images/thin_masks.png">
-<div class="thecap">These masks are used in thinning.
+<div class="thecap">Figure 6.
+These masks are used in thinning.
 The one on the left works in the horizontal and the one on the right works in the vertical direction</div>
 </div>

 This convolution gives us the final edge map.

 <div class="imgcap">
 <img src="/images/t_models_thinned.jpg">
-<div class="thecap">Thinned image after thresholding.</div>
+<div class="thecap">Figure 7.
+Thinned image after thresholding.
 </div>

 ## Comparison and conclusion

 [OpenCV Canny](https://docs.opencv.org/master/da/d22/tutorial_py_canny.html) is a popular implementation of Canny edge detection algorithm.
 I selected it as a comparison as I already had some experience using the implementation.
 In the paper, OpenCV Canny was used as well in comparison, among some other algorithms.

 Comparing the two implementations, the resulting edge maps are not that far away from each other.
 OpenCV Canny still seems to preserve some edges better, is smoother and has less spurious edges.
+This I believe is partly because OpenCV Canny uses [Hysteresis Thresholding](https://scikit-image.org/docs/dev/auto_examples/filters/plot_hysteresis.html), which seems to be more effective than the one proposed in the paper.

 <div class="imgcap">
 <p float="left">
 <img src="/images/t_models_thinned.jpg" width="400" />
 <img src="/images/t_models_canny.png" width="400" />
-<div class="thecap">Left: Proposed algorithm, Right: OpenCV Canny.</div>
+<div class="thecap">Figure 8.
+Left: Proposed algorithm, Right: OpenCV Canny.</div>
 </div>
 </p>